 Transfer SQL logins by using ApexSQL Script

-ApexSQL Script is a SQL Server database migration tool that scripts database objects and data into a single or multiple SQL scripts, .NET solutions, or executable installers.
+ApexSQL Script is a SQL Server database migration tool that scripts database objects and data into a single or multiple SQL scripts, C# solutions, or executable installers.
 Using ApexSQL Script you can make a SQL script to migrate selected database users with all assigned SQL logins.

-Follow the Script wizard steps until the script is created.
 The script creates both the user and the corresponding login:

 April 28, 2014